nus-cs2103-AY1617S4/addressbook-level4/docs/DeveloperGuide.md

 Priorities: High (must have) - `* * *`, Medium (nice to have)  - `* *`,  Low (unlikely to have) - `*`

+* Task in the following table refers to all three types of tasks involved: Floating; Deadlines; Events.

 Priority | As a ... | I want to ... | So that I can...
 -------- | :-------- | :--------- | :-----------